 Blended learning is an instructional approach that includes a combination of online and in-person learning activities.
 For example, students can complete online self-paced assignments by a certain date, then meet on-site or online for additional learning activities.

 A cohort is a group of students who move through an educational program alongside one another.
-Cohorts allow a small number of learnersusually starting courses at the same timeto take a group of core classes together over a specific duration.
+Cohorts allow a small number of learners, usually starting courses at the same time, to take a group of core classes together over a specific duration.
 Cohorts can be extremely beneficial as they provide students with a supportive peer learning environment.
-With all of this said, it is important to note that students in a cohort may not necessarily progress through a program at the same rate or graduate at the same time.
+It is important to note that students in a cohort may not necessarily progress through a program at the same rate or graduate at the same time.